How to become

 Work

-You could start out as a beauty therapy assistant in a salon or spa.
+You could start as a beauty therapy assistant in a salon or spa.
 You could then study for a qualification while you're working.

 Other Routes